Muriel Bowser: Animal control

 In 2017, Bowser proposed several animal regulations, including a ban on backyard chickens, a requirement that all cats be licensed, and a provision that seemed to outlaw leaving dog feces in private yards for more than 24 hours.
-Following public backlash, the City Administrator clarified that "this is not a war on pets" and the proposals were withdrawn.
+Following public backlash, the city administrator clarified that "this is not a war on pets" and the proposals were withdrawn.
 Later the same year, the Department of Health began to enforce an existing law banning dogs from outdoor bar patios.
 Following public objections, the D.C.
 Council changed the law to allow business owners to decide whether or not to allow dogs.

 Arts and culture

+Though expressing support for the arts community, Bowser's actions regarding the D.C.
+Commission on the Arts and Humanities were met with controversy.

 Asserting legal authority that was questioned by the D.C.
-Council, in 2019 Bowser illegally took control of the art collection owned by the D.C.
+Council, in 2019 her administration took control of the art collection owned by the D.C.
 Commission on the Arts and Humanities and sought to bring the organization under her control.
-Bowser's power struggle saw staff of the Commission locked out of their jobs without warning.
+Her power struggle saw staff of the Commission locked out of their jobs without warning.
 Bowser used her third ever veto to block legislation that would have preserved the independence of the organization, which also provides grants to hundreds of artists.

 Autonomous vehicles

-In February 2018, Bowser announced the formation of a work group, with members drawn from various agencies, to explore the benefits of, and prepare the District for, autonomous vehicle technology.
-The city and the Southwest Business Improvement District are also exploring possibilities for a pilot shuttle program along 10th Street, S.W., possibly to supplement an existing service that connects visitors to popular District destinations.
+In February 2018, Bowser announced the formation of a work group, with members drawn from various agencies, to explore the benefits of, and prepare the district for autonomous vehicle technology.
+The city and the Southwest Business Improvement District were also exploring possibilities for a pilot shuttle program along 10th Street, S.W., possibly to supplement an existing service that connects visitors to popular District destinations.
 A "Request for Information" was released to firms with expertise in autonomous vehicle development.